Artem-asd/LogIn-SignUp-ForgotPassword-Checklists/README.md

 # LogIn-SignUp-ForgotPassword-Checlistst
-Log In, Sign Up and Forgot Password checklists on facebook.com for QA trainee at SyberryAcademy
+Log In, Sign Up and Forgot Password checklists on facebook.com for QA trainee at SyberryAcademy <br>

+*You can find every checklist in attachment